-The Metallurgy Industry is the derivation of many products.
+The Metallurgy & Mining Industries (Indian Steel Industry) in India is the derivation of many products.
 Raw materials are being processed and used by numerous industries, such as automotive, construction and infrastructure.
 That makes it an important supplier in the Indian economy.

 To do something about that, three Indian steel companies approached the Directorate General of Anti-Dumping and Allied Duties with a complaint regarding Chinese products.
 They seek anti-dumping investigation for China as well as an investigation of current tariffs for products coming from overall six countries.
 Products covered by the probe are hot-rolled flat products of alloy or non-alloy steel being in coils and not being in coils.

 After the complaint and followed considerations of the agency, the DGAD has decided to follow the complaint and start investigations in the middle of last year.
 It found first evidence of dumping of products from China, Japan, Russia, Brazil, Korea and Indonesia.
 If the investigation concludes positively, the agency then will suggest a minimum duty amount to the Ministry of Finance, which will then take the final decision.